hsch/css-challenge/README.md

 but it does use Javascript.

 DO create a pull request, if you think you have a solution.
+This repository is licensed under the [WTFPL](http://www.wtfpl.net) and by creating a pull request you agree to submitting your work under the same license.

 DO NOT try to trick the requirements.
 I think the intentions should be clear, please play along.